-Fire delays Sound Transit Express bus routes, S Line trains at Kent
+Fire delays Sound Transit Express bus routes at Kent

-An emergency response Friday morning near Kent Station is impacting Sound Transit Express bus routes and S Line commuter trains, according to the transit agency.
+An emergency response Friday morning near Kent Station is impacting Sound Transit Express bus routes, according to the transit agency.

 Local fire agencies responded Friday to a blaze at a commercial building at Smith Street and First Avenue.
-By around 6:30 a.m., firefighters had the fire under control.
+By around 8:10 a.m., firefighters had the fire extinguished.

-Smith Street is closed, as well as Sounder railroad tracks, according to Puget Sound Fire.

-Passengers should prepare for significant delays or cancellations on routes traveling in and out of Kent, Sound Transit said.
+Smith Street and the Sounder railroad tracks (which carry S Line commuter trains) closed early Friday morning.
+Both have since reopened.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.